bethe/da-nano/P5-ML/ud120-files/final_project/Final Project.md

 This looks better; the correlation between the variables seems clearer and the POIs are closer together and easier to identify.

-#### 2.2 Feature Reduction
+#### 2.2 Feature Selection

-Given the skewed nature of the dataset (18 positives, 128 negatives) we will select a feature reduction method based on reducing false positives, SelectFpr.
-We will start using all available features and then subtract step by step.
+Given the skewed nature of the dataset (18 positives, 128 negatives) we will use a feature selection method based on reducing false detection, SelectFdr.
+We will start using all available features - including to_poi_ratio and from_poi_ratio and only keep the ones that are most useful.

 ```python